johnnyzh82/UdemyMicroservicesCourseNote/ticketing/Note.md

 Idea: add a property `locked` and prevent editing
 Problem: no idea who is locking the ticket
 Soluition: Using `orderId` to check what's the status of an order

+# Section 20 Worker service

+Expiration service needs to start a 15 minute timer to eveutually time out this order Expiration service -----> expiration:complete -----> order service needs to know that an order has gone over the 15 minute time limit.
+It is up to the orders service to decide whether or not to cancel the order

+Option 1: setTimeout(..., 15 min)
+Timer stored in memeory.
+If service restarts, all timers are lost.

+Option 2: Time to emit.
+(If not, don't ack)
+Rely on NATS redelivery mechanism.
+Hard to track the real failed event versus the expired events.
+It's confusing for monitoring.

+Option 3: Event Bus (not nats)
+Broker waits 15 mins to publish message

+**Bull JS**: a Node library that implements a fast and robust queue system based on redis.
+In our ticketing system it's job is to remind us to do something 15 minutes from now.

+415.
+Order cancelled event -> payment service / ticket service

+Reset ticket when receiving expiration complete event: